meitinger/KioskControl/README.md

 If you want to watch multiple stations it may be cumbersome to have several Internet Explorer windows open, refreshing and watching for new logons.
-That's why we've created `Classroom.htm`, an *AngularJS* local web application that can be configured by a *JSON* file and displays all configured computers next to one another on continuous reconnect loop.
+That's why we've created `Classroom.htm`, an *AngularJS* local web application (configured by a local *JSON* file) that displays all multiple sessions next to one another and continuously monitors the connection state, performing a reconnect if nessary.

-The default configuration file is expected to be in the same folder and the same name plus `.json`, but the path can be specified in the query path.
-In other words the default query path for `file://server/share/Classroom.htm` would be `?Classroom.htm.json`.
+The default configuration file is expected to be in the same folder and have the same name as the `.htm` file plus a `.json` ending, but you can specify an entirely different file in the query string.
+In other words, the default query string for `file://server/share/Classroom.htm` would be `?Classroom.htm.json`.

 The repository contains a sample file defining all the required settings:
 - *title*: The Internet Explorer window title.